Library Vitezic, Memorial Printing House & Ethno Collection

 After visiting the Vitezić Family Library and admiring the value of its books, it is time to learn something about book printing itself.
 Vrbnik is associated with the names of renowned Glagolitic printers, and the two of them, who must be mentioned, are the Glagolitic priest Blaž Baromić, as well as Dragutin Parčić.

 The work of Dragutin Parčić is greatly appreciated in the field of linguistics, cartography, astronomy and photography.
 His publishing of the last Glagolitic Missal also speaks of his importance.

 The memorial printing house itself was opened in 2003, and there you can discover more about the history of book printing, as well as the printing process itself and the tools required.
 The memorial printing house contains a replica of the printing, typographic press, which was built according to the designs of professor Frane Paro.

 The next step in discovering Vrbnik's history and culture is a visit to the Ethno Collection of Neda Trinajstić, which contains pieces of furniture, cookware, photographs and other items that portray the everyday life of ancient times.

 In addition, the exhibition includes male and female folk costumes in both summer and winter versions.
 Take a peek into the ethnographic collection that will take you back to the past and awaken your curiosity for exploring Vrbnik further.

 - The library is opened for visitors on Wednesday from 13:00 - 15:00 and on Sunday from 11:00 - 13:00.

 - Children up to 4 years (100%)

 - Children up to 10 years have free entrance.

-- In case the organizer has to postpone the booked excursion/experience, guests have the choice to receive the paid amount back or to accept an alternative date.
+- If the organizer has to postpone the booked excursion/experience, guests can receive the paid amount back or accept an alternative date.